Christmas Horror Movies: It’s Beginning To Look A Lot Like Murder

 And here is another well-worn storyline: the Christmas zombie musical, which we’ve all seen a million times.
 I’m joking, of course.
 Despite the seemingly disparate elements, this Scotland-set flick is surprisingly charming for a movie described as “Shaun of the Dead meets La La Land,” which sounds like the worst thing I’ve ever heard today.

 (available on Hulu and for rental on other streamers)

 And now we get to the movies that aren’t just set at Christmas–they’re counting on it.
 (I have no idea what that means.)

-While a new version of this has just hit theaters, there were actually 2 versions before that.
+While I reviewed the new Black Christmas, there were actually 2 versions before that.
 The 2006 version was passable, no thanks to studio intervention by the Weinsteins, but you really should check out the original.
 Along with being one of the first slasher films, it’s a movie that understands the value of suspense.
 (Sometimes a rare quality in horror, surprisingly.)

 (available on Tubi and Vudi for free and for rental on multiple streamers)

 image via Warner Bros

 A disturbed man obsessed with the idea of Christmas values dons a Santa suit and goes a-killing.
 You Better Watch Out was one of its original titles and it’s on the money, because he’s gonna find out if you’re naughty or nice.
 And if you’re not the latter, he’s coming.
 Fun fact: The killer is played by Brandon Maggart, aka Fiona Apple’s dad.

 (available on DVD and Bluray)